-B. Automatic Dismissal
+B. Involuntary Academic Dismissal

-Notwithstanding any other provision herein, a student who fails to achieve a cumulative GPA of 1.800 or above, in any semester, shall be administratively dismissed from the School of Law without a probationary period as described above and with no opportunity to seek readmission, pursuant to § XV.C. below.
-A student that is administratively dismissed from the School of Law shall have his or her financial aid eligibility suspended.
+Notwithstanding any other provision herein, a student who has attempted at least 15 credits at the School of Law and fails to achieve a cumulative GPA of 1.800 or above shall be dismissed from the School of Law.
+Credits are deemed attempted for all courses in which a student is enrolled after the add/drop deadline.
+A student whose cumulative GPA falls below 1.600 at any time shall be dismissed from the School of Law.
+Involuntary academic dismissal shall occur automatically, without a probationary period as described in § XV.C above and with no opportunity to appeal the dismissal or seek readmission pursuant to §

+XV.C. below.
+A student that is involuntarily dismissed from the School of Law for academic reasons shall have his or her financial aid eligibility suspended.